AI Implementation

 2. Blog Writer polishes structure, tone, and clarity

-4. Brutal Blog Critic reviews everything with frameworks
+4. Brutal Blog Critic reviews everything against frameworks

 5. Blog Writer refines based on critique

-Key insight: Agents handle execution (code, writing, testing, deployment).
+The split is clear: agents handle execution (code, writing, testing, deployment).
 I provide domain expertise (business requirements, editorial judgment, strategic decisions, ideas).
-The bottleneck isn’t technology—it’s clearly articulating what I need.
+The bottleneck is not technology.
+It’s clearly articulating what I need.

 Traditional approach: